 Students who have been granted a residence permit for studies and have completed their studies can apply for a work permit to seek employment or examine the possibilities of starting their own business in Sweden.
-This residence permit is valid for up to six months.
+This residence permit is valid for 12 months.
 You should apply before your current residence permit for studies expires but after you have completed your studies.

 As an EU citizen you have the right to study, work or live in Sweden without a residence permit and you do not need to contact the Swedish Migration Agency.
 Nordic citizens can live and work in Sweden without registration of residence or a work permit.